a short bit about me

 Please fill in the name and location section so I can write something like, Joe Shmo of AnywhereTown, writes: in front of your review.

 I am still quite a ways from being finished.
 Each album, between #1 and #975 is a page that can contain words, photos, links, articles, and video links.
 Check out #33 James Brown Live at the Apollo Vol 2 to see a more filled in selection.
 There is an additional album at the bottom of that page.
 So this is really the 1000 and a half list.
 So as you can see this is gonna take a long while.
 Hell, it may never end.
-So, again, I really welcome whatever words any of you out there might want to lend to this site.
+I really welcome whatever words any of you out there might want to lend to this site.
 I will, of course, insert any links to your sites or blogs.

 This site is intended to celebrate each entire album, which, of course, includes the album art.
 So scrolling on a computer or iPad (in landscape mode) will be a better experience than on a smart phone.
 Smart phones, even the ones that are as big as a piece of toast, place the album covers thumbnails in rows of 2, as opposed to the sweet spread of 4 per row on computers and iPad like devices.
 Smart phones are not a bad thing here, there's just more scrolling involved especially in the New Album section.